-- > Promote knowledge and understanding of the equality objectives amongst staff and pupils - > Monitor success in achieving the objectives and report back to governors
+- > Promote knowledge and understanding of the equality objectives amongst staff and pupils. - > Monitor success in achieving the objectives and report back to governors.

-The designated member of staff for equality (the Director of Operations) will:
+The designated member of staff for equality (the Third Deputy Head) will:

-- > Support the Headmaster in promoting knowledge and understanding of the equality objectives amongst staff and pupils - > Meet with the equality link governor regularly - >Support the Headmaster in identifying any staff training needs, and deliver training as necessary
+- Support the Headmaster in promoting knowledge and understanding of the equality objectives amongst staff and pupils. - > Meet with the Equality Link Governor regularly. - Support the Headmaster in identifying any staff training needs, and deliver training as necessary.